mjosaarinen/lwaes_isa/README.md

 The `fn` immediate "constant" is currently 7 bits, of which 5 are actually used.
-The same information can be encoded into 3 bits without affecting encryption and decryption speeds (key schedule becomes slightly slower).
+The same information can be encoded into 3 bits without affecting encryption and decryption speeds (key schedule becomes slightly longer).

 **Discussion**:
 *   Code density is 16 instructions per round (+ round key fetch), despite